Ben Johnston (Scottish musician)

-Ben Hamilton Johnston (born 25 April 1980) is a drummer, vocalist, and songwriter, best known for his work with Scottish group Biffy Clyro.
+Ben Hamilton Johnston (born 25 April 1980) is a drummer, vocalist, songwriter and member of Scottish group Biffy Clyro.

 Early life

-Johnston was born and raised in Kilmarnock with his twin brother James Johnston (who would go on to be the bassist for Biffy Clyro), and his younger brother, Adam (who used to be Biffy Clyro's drum tech).
+Johnston was born and raised in Carmunnock, Glasgow before the family moved to Kilmarnock, with his twin brother James (who became the bassist for Biffy Clyro), and his younger brother, Adam (who used to be Biffy Clyro's drum tech).

 Career

-Biffy Clyro

 Having previously played drums with schoolfriend Simon Neil and brother James Johnston in a band called Skrewfish in 1995, Simon moved to Glasgow whilst Ben and James stayed in Ayrshire.
 They were soon discovered by manager Dee Bahl and then signed to Beggars Banquet in 2001.

-Marmaduke Duke

 Johnston plays drums when the conceptual rock duo Marmaduke Duke plays live.

-Other

 When Ben was in College he fronted a Rage Against the Machine tribute band Raj Against The Shereen as revealed in an interview with Biffy Clyro at Reading Festival where they (Biffy Clyro) performed a cover version of the song "Killing in the Name".

 Personal life

 Ben is married to Louise Johnston and they live together in Ayrshire with their son Ross.
-He is an avid fan of Scottish football club Kilmarnock.
+He is a fan of Scottish football club Kilmarnock.
 In January 2011 was asked by the club to take part in the half time 'Cross Bar Challenge'.
 He scored on Soccer AM whilst sporting a Kilmarnock F.C. strip.
 Ben also took part in Kilmarnock F.C.'s pre season open day football match, alongside James and Simon, with Ben kicking off the match.